zentrum-lexikographie/dwdsmor/README.md

 make -C lexicon clean
 ```

-In order to build a lexicon with debugging information, run:
+In order to build lexica with debugging information, run:

 ```sh
 make -C lexicon debug
 ```

-This calls `lexicon/generate-lexicon` with the option `--debug` and without the
+This calls `lexicon/generate-lexicon` with option `-d` and without option `-f`.
-option `--filter`.
-The result, which may contain `<UNKNOWN>` tags, is stored in
+The results, which may contain `<UNKNOWN>` tags, are stored in
-`grammar/lexicon.debug`.
-A corresponding log file with input and output mappings
+`<lexicon>.debug`.
+Corresponding log files with input and output mappings are
-is saved in `grammar/lexicon.debug.log`.
-In order to re-generate them with
+saved in `<lexicon>.debug.log`.
+In order to re-generate them with unchanged XSLT
-unchanged XSLT stylesheets, first call:
+stylesheets, first call:

 ```sh
 make -C lexicon debugclean